-The Expatriate Medical Plan pays the full cost for preventive care received outside the U.S. or in-network in the U.S., including physical exams and recommended wellness/cancer screenings.
-For most other medical costs, after you satisfy the annual deductible, you pay your share of medical costs through coinsurance until you reach the annual out-of-pocket maximum.
+The Expatriate Medical Plan pays the full cost for preventive care received outside the U.S. or in-network in the U.S., including physical exams and recommended screenings.
+Inpatient hospital expenses received outside the U.S. or in-network in the U.S. are also fully covered after a per-admission copayment.
+For most other medical costs, after you satisfy the annual deductible, you pay your share of medical costs through coinsurance until you reach the annual coinsurance maximum.